Alibaba backs Olympics through 2028

 Alibaba has bagged a big Olympic deal.

-For 12 years, the Chinese e-commerce giant will supply technology to the International Olympic Committee to help organize the Games, support a new platform for merchandise and run a Chinese version of the Olympic internet TV channel.
+For 12 years, the Chinese e-commerce giant will supply technology to the International Olympic Committee to help organize the Games, support a new shopping platform for merchandise and run a Chinese version of the Olympic internet TV channel.

 Jack Ma, the founder and executive chairman of Alibaba (BABA, Tech30), announced the deal at the World Economic Forum in Davos, Switzerland, alongside IOC President Thomas Bach.